azaj01/MM-EUREKA/README.md

 ## 🤝 Contribution

-MM-Eureka is stil under active development, if you want to contribute, please feel free to make a pull request or create an issue.
+MM-Eureka is still under active development, if you want to contribute, please feel free to make a pull request or create an issue.

 Please refer to `CONTRIBUTING.md` before you dive in！